sarah-cic-uk/Code-the-Future/week-1/Meet_the_tutors.md

 as a full stack Developer and Scrum Master.
 I enjoy the variation of tasks I get in my role, that I am able to keep learning during my role and how no two weeks are the same!

-### Sam

-I joined IBM CIC as an Associate Application Developer in Feburary 2021.
-Before IBM, I studied Digital Media with the aim of being a designer, I quickly realised I was more interested in building websites than designing them.
-After a web development course, lots of self-teaching and a few internships, I got my first graduate developer job doing front-end development and accessibility audits in an agency that focused on public sector.
-But I wanted to gain more experience in others of development and take on some new challenges so I applied for the Application Developer role at IBM!
-I've not been with IBM that long but I've learned lots in such a short amount of time and I'm loving taking on the new challenges that come with the role!

 ### Kristel